frealmyr/containers-assignment/docs/Terraform.md

   - Uses dedicated virtual network
     - Pre-req for managed cilium
     - seperate subnets for pods and nodes

+## ArgoCD

+This module installs and bootstraps ArgoCD after AKS is configured

   - Deploys ArgoCD using Helm Chart
     - Deployed in HA configuration
     - Dex disabled, so only admin password for MVP
     - Initial apps-of-apps argo-application is deployed using official argocd-apps helm chart.
       - Targets current git repository `./gitops` folder
       - auto-discovery on `Chart.yaml`

-  - Started on Workload Identity and Vault integration
+## KV

+This module contains a basic key vault.
+The plan was to add Secrets Store CNI, scrapped due to time constraints as I would need workload identity and mapping sp's.

+  - Deploys a vault with suffix (for easier re-creation)
-    - Dropped due to time constraints
+  - Grants vault accessor permission to vault.
-    - Missing connection between workload identity and entra